dotnet/docs/docs/core/compatibility/core-libraries/8.0/file-path-backslash.md

 ---
 # Backslash mapping in Unix file paths

 Backslash (`\`) characters are valid in directory and file names on Unix.
-Starting in .NET 8, the native CoreCLR runtime no longer converts `\` characters to directory separators&mdash;forward slashes ('/')&mdash;on Unix.
+Starting in .NET 8, the native CoreCLR runtime no longer converts `\` characters to directory separators&mdash;forward slashes (`/`)&mdash;on Unix.
 This change enables .NET applications to be located on paths with names that contain backslash characters.
 It also allows the native runtime, `dotnet` host, and the `ilasm` and `ildasm` tools to access files on paths that contain backslash characters.

 ## Previous behavior

-Backslash (`\`) characters in file paths in the native CoreCLR runtime were automatically converted to forward slashes (`/`) on Unix.
+The native CoreCLR runtime automatically converted backslash (`\`) characters in file paths to forward slashes (`/`) on Unix.

 ## New behavior